winnower-saj/EGNN/README.md

 | Radial Field             | 0.0104 |
 | **EGNN (This Simplified Implementation)** | **0.0077** |

-This result highlights how **even a reduced version of EGNN can effectively model complex particle interactions**, achieving a lower MSE without requiring **expensive higher-order representations**.
-While models like **SE(3) Transformer and Tensor Field Network** rely on intricate architectures, **EGNN’s lightweight yet powerful design makes it highly efficient for physics-informed learning tasks**.
+This result highlights how **even a reduced version of EGNN can effectively model complex particle interactions**, achieving a lower MSE without requiring expensive higher-order representations.
+While models like SE(3) Transformer and Tensor Field Network rely on intricate architectures, EGNN’s lightweight yet powerful design makes it highly efficient for physics-informed learning tasks.

 ### Sweep Results